-Therefore, when one feels anxiety, depression, and fatigue, it can be said that negative mood takes place in his/her feeling state (Watson and Tellegen, 1985).

-In many empirical studies, positive mood has been explored as a facilitating factor of changing people's other affective experience such as attitude, motivation, creativity, and problem solving skills.
-These findings are consistent with the facilitation hypothesis of emotions that positive mood helps long-term memory and retrieval and facilitates the working memory process (Erez and Isen, 2002; Isen and Patrick, 1983; Petty, Schumann, Richman, and Strathman, 1993, Weiss, Nicholas, and Daus, 1999).
-The series of studies by Isen and her colleagues have suggested that positive mood improves creative problem solving by altering the cognitive context in which cognitive activity takes place and by giving cues of an extensive and varied set of materials (Isen and Daubman, 1984; Isen, Daubman,
+Therefore, when one feels anxiety, depression, and fatigue, it can be said that negative mood takes place negative mood takes place in his/her feeling state (Watson and Tellegen.
+1985).
+In many empirical studies, positive mood has been explored as a facilitating factor of changing people's other affective experience such as attitude. motivation, creativity, and problem solving skills.
+These findings are consistent with the facilitation hypothesis of emotions that positive mood helps long-term memory and retrieval and facilitates the working memory process (Erez and Isen, 2002; Isen and Isen, 2002; Isen and Patrick, 1983; Petty, Schumann, Richman, and Strathman, 1993, Weiss.
+Nicholas, and Daus, 1999).